Teresa Castellanos, Immigrant Services Coordinator

 Milina Jovanovic has worked with numerous immigrant communities and researched a wide scope of immigrant issues since 1996.
 In the summer of 1999, she was hired by the Office of Human Relations to conduct research on 16 immigrant groups in Santa Clara County.
 With her unique research expertise gained and developed over the course of more than two decades in both Yugoslavia and the U.S., she has contributed to all research projects that originated within the Office of Human Relations.
 She was a contributor and co-editor of Bridging Borders in Silicon Valley and KIN: Knowledge of Immigrant Nationalities, two books based on the data from the Summit on Immigrant Needs and Contributions.
 She has worked with Immigrant Programs (IRIS/OIR) since 1999 and with the Dispute Resolution Program from 2010 to 2015.

 She is a published author of two books and numerous articles covering a wide range of topics from ethnic studies and immigrant contributions to U. S. foreign policy, gender studies and ecofeminism.
 She has also taught Women and Gender Studies classes at Evergreen Valley College.
+Her hobbies include gardening, yoga, and spoiling her four dogs.

 Carolyn Lê, Public Communication Specialist